zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *One or zero atoms in rigid body*
    Any rigid body defined by the fix rigid command must contain 2 or more atoms.

-*Out of range atoms - cannot compute MSM*
-   One or more atoms are attempting to map their charge to a MSM grid point that is not owned by a processor.
-This is likely for one of two reasons, both of them bad.
-First, it may mean that an atom near the boundary of a processor's subdomain has moved more than 1/2 the :doc:`neighbor skin distance <neighbor>` without neighbor lists being rebuilt and atoms being migrated to new processors.
-This also means you may be missing pairwise interactions that need to be computed.
-   The solution is to change the re-neighboring criteria via the :doc:`neigh_modify <neigh_modify>` command.
-The safest settings are "delay 0 every 1 check yes".
-Second, it may mean that an atom has moved far outside a processor's subdomain or even the entire simulation box.
-This indicates bad physics, e.g. due to highly overlapping atoms, too large a timestep, etc.

-*Out of range atoms - cannot compute PPPM*
-   One or more atoms are attempting to map their charge to a PPPM grid point that is not owned by a processor.
-This is likely for one of two reasons, both of them bad.
-First, it may mean that an atom near the boundary of a processor's subdomain has moved more than 1/2 the :doc:`neighbor skin distance <neighbor>` without neighbor lists being rebuilt and atoms being migrated to new processors.
-This also means you may be missing pairwise interactions that need to be computed.
-   The solution is to change the re-neighboring criteria via the :doc:`neigh_modify <neigh_modify>` command.
-The safest settings are "delay 0 every 1 check yes".
-Second, it may mean that an atom has moved far outside a processor's subdomain or even the entire simulation box.
-This indicates bad physics, e.g. due to highly overlapping atoms, too large a timestep, etc.

-*Out of range atoms - cannot compute PPPMDisp*
-   One or more atoms are attempting to map their charge to a PPPM grid point that is not owned by a processor.
-This is likely for one of two reasons, both of them bad.
-First, it may mean that an atom near the boundary of a processor's subdomain has moved more than 1/2 the :doc:`neighbor skin distance <neighbor>` without neighbor lists being rebuilt and atoms being migrated to new processors.
-This also means you may be missing pairwise interactions that need to be computed.
-   The solution is to change the re-neighboring criteria via the :doc:`neigh_modify <neigh_modify>` command.
-The safest settings are "delay 0 every 1 check yes".
-Second, it may mean that an atom has moved far outside a processor's subdomain or even the entire simulation box.
-This indicates bad physics, e.g. due to highly overlapping atoms, too large a timestep, etc.

 *Overflow of allocated fix vector storage*
    This should not normally happen if the fix correctly calculated